 Over the last five years or so you may have noticed that some manufacturers are claiming that their tyres can save you fuel by lowering the rolling resistance of the tyre, this is done by adding silica.
 You may think that adding something to a tyre to reduce its rolling resistance would also reduce the amount of grip it had and this used to be the case with adding more carbon black but by adding silica this can be avoided.

-Grip is affected by the degree to which a tyre is distorted at high frequencies - in other words the degree to which it hits small stones and unevenness in the road surface and can adapt to them.
-Grip is best served by rubber compounds which absorb high levels of energy and can adapt to these small imperfections in the road.
-Rolling resistance, on the other hand, is affected by low frequency distortions - the deflection of the tyre as the area in contact with the ground changes as the wheel rotates.
-This requires compounds which absorb low quantities of energy.
-This contrast is why it has been impossible in the past to provide tyres which both reduce rolling resistance and increase wet grip.
+The grip is affected by the degree to which a tyre is distorted at high frequencies - in other words, the degree to which it hits small stones and unevenness in the road surface and can adapt to them.
+Grip is best served by rubber compounds that absorb high levels of energy and can adapt to these small imperfections in the road.
+Rolling resistance, on the other hand, is affected by low-frequency distortions - the deflection of the tyre as the area in contact with the ground changes as the wheel rotates.
+This requires compounds that absorb low quantities of energy.
+This contrast is why it has been impossible in the past to provide tyres that both reduce rolling resistance and increase wet grip.